datalad/datalad-osf/docs/source/exportdatacode.rst

     $ export OSF_TOKEN=YOUR_TOKEN_FROM_OSF.IO

-We are now going to use datalad to create a sibling dataset on OSF with name `osf` (the default) - this will create a new dataset called `OSF_PROJECT_NAME` on the OSF account associated with the OSF token in `$OSF_TOKEN`.
+We are now going to use datalad to create a sibling dataset on OSF with name `osf` - this will create a new dataset called `OSF_PROJECT_NAME` on the OSF account associated with the OSF token in `$OSF_TOKEN`.

 .. code-block:: bash

-    $ datalad create-sibling-osf OSF_PROJECT_NAME
+    $ datalad create-sibling-osf -s osf OSF_PROJECT_NAME

 And finally we are going to copy your data to this new OSF project - collaborators can now clone your OSF repo with versioned data and at the same time there exists a browsable repo containing your code on Github.